mollymeissner/learning-journal/README.md

 I chose to doanload the Text Editor, VS Code, rather than sticking with the Text Editor, "Text Edit" that comes with my Mac computer already.
 This decision was based on the fact that VS Code is recommended by Code Fellows.
 It provides more advanced features and allows you to code faster using shortcuts.
 You can also doanload extensions for css styling or other tools.

 Definition Cheat Sheet of Terms (on Linux):
-The Command Line (or terminal): a text based interface to the system.
+- The Command Line (or terminal): a text based interface to the system.
 Enter commands by typing them on the keyboard and feedback will be given to you similarly as text.
-  Line 1: Options are typically used to modify the behaviour of the command, and typically start with a dash ( - ).
+  - Line 1: Options are typically used to modify the behaviour of the command, and typically start with a dash ( - ).
-  Lines 2 - 5 are output from running the command.
+  - Lines 2 - 5 are output from running the command.
-  Line 6 presents us with a prompt again.
+  - Line 6 presents us with a prompt again.

-  bash: a part of the operating system that defines how the terminal will behave and looks after running (or executing) commands for you.
+- bash: a part of the operating system that defines how the terminal will behave and looks after running (or executing) commands for you.

-  Shortcuts: View your history to see your past commands, and use them again in the future.
+- Shortcuts: View your history to see your past commands, and use them again in the future.

 #### Basic Navigation
 1. (pwd) Print Working Directory: remind yourself where you presently are
-1. (ls) List: to know what is there... i.e. "ls"
-1. i.e. ls - la
+1. ls : list of files
 1. "- la" is a modifier (This will show me all the hidden files)
+- ls -a : show hidden files and directories

 #### Paths:
 1. absolute: A file or directory location in relation to the root of the file system.